jundalisay/sp/content/en/social/economics/principles/part-3/chapter-01.md

 The natural price is established by the Third Law of Value which says that **there must be balance in any economy**, whether it be a family, company, or nation.
 This mirrors the Zeroth Law of Thermodynamics that has the concept of thermal equilibrium.

+We simplify this as "there must be balance in the creation and spread of value".
+This is easily seen in cases where there is no balance, such as in stress, burnout, economic boom and bust, inequality, excess capacity, etc.

+> There must be balance in the creation and spread of value.

 <!-- * leading to temperature.  -->

 ![Second law](/graphics/econ/law3.jpg)